Moataz-Elmesmary/Data-Science-Roadmap/README.md

 [Atom](https://atom.io/packages/ide-python): A more advanced Python interface, highly recommended by experts. <br />
 [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb): It’s like a Jupyter Notebook but in the cloud.
 You don’t need to install anything locally.
 All the important libraries are already installed.
 For example NumPy, Pandas, Matplotlib, and Sci-kit Learn <br />
 [PyCharm](https://www.jetbrains.com/): PyCharm is another excellent IDE that enables you to integrate with libraries such as NumPy and Matplotlib, allowing you to work with array viewers and interactive plots. <br />
 [Thonny](https://thonny.org/): Thonny is an IDE for teaching and learning programming.
-Thonny is equipped with a debugger, and supports code completion, and highlights syntax errors.
+Thonny is equipped with a debugger, and supports code completion, and highlights syntax errors.</details>
+Most learning platforms have integrated code exercises where you don’t need to install anything locally.
+But to learn it right, you should have an IDE installed on your local machine.
+Suggestions will be a marketplace with many options and few improvements from one platform to another.

-### Tip 2: Focus on one course at least.
+### Tip :two:	: Focus on one course at least.

-### Tip 3: Don’t chase certifications
+### Tip :three: : Don’t chase certifications

 ## Recommended Path to Follow
 In order to fully take advantage of this repository I suggest the following: